republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 While most dependencies should be automatically be met with Maven (as long as you have it configured properly), certain dependencies cannot be distributed automatically for legal reasons.
-Therefore, in order to make it work, you will need to do some research.
+Therefore, in order to make it work, you will have to download a few files manually.

 ### Getting the non-distributed dependencies
+You need files contained in the binary version of the MessageHandler.
-Non distributed files can be found on the Swiss Confederation WebSite.
-You need each file in order to make this project work.
-The easiest way to get the missing files is to download the last binary version of the application.
+The easiest way to get the missing files is to download the latest binary version of the application.
 You can find this file [here](www.e-service.admin.ch/wiki/display/openegovdocfr/MessageHandler+Download).
 You will find all the missing files in the lib/ folder.
 Here are the files you need to extract :